-Standard & Poor's and Fitch also publish annual state debt metrics ranking reports.
-Fitch's "2023 State Liability Report" dated November 15, 2023 noted that carrying costs for long-term liabilities, including debt service, actuarial determined contributions for pensions and actual contributions for other post-employment benefits have been a low burden for states; the median state carrying costs equaled only 4.2% of governmental expenditures in fiscal 2022.
-Standard & Poor's report dated July 10, 2023 noted that U.S. state tax-supported debt levels remained relatively flat in fiscal 2022 compared with 2021, declining a modest 0.2%.
-The decline is attributed to quickly rising borrowing costs and record reserves, coupled with federal COVID-19 relief stimulus, allowing state governments to leverage pay-as-you-go financing.
+S&P Global Ratings and FitchRatings also publish annual state debt metrics ranking reports.
+Fitch's "2024 State Liability Report" dated November 20, 2024 noted that carrying costs for long-term liabilities, including debt service, actuarial determined contributions for pensions and actual contributions for other post-employment benefits were largely consistent with historical trends.
+The report also stated that the median ratio of direct debt to personal income measured only 1.8%, below the 2% level in fiscal 2022.
+Georgia's measurement of 1.8% is the same as the median.
+S&P Global Ratings' report dated October 23, 2024 noted that U.S. state tax-supported debt levels remained relatively flat in fiscal 2023 compared with 2022, declining a modest 1.3%.
+The decline is attributed to a combination of factors, including elevated borrowing costs and inflation-induced cost pressures, record-high liquidity levels due to large budget surpluses, and substantial COVID-19 relief stimulus, making pay-as-you-go funding of capital expenditures a more attractive alternative to debt financing.